A Collaborative Intellectual Environment

 - Two academic teacher letters of recommendation

-For more information about application materials, visit admissions.vanderbilt.edu/quickguide.
+For more information about application materials, visit admissions.vanderbilt.edu/apply/first-year-process/.

-Opportunity Vanderbilt, Vanderbilt's need-based financial aid program, reflects the belief that a world-class education should be accessible to all qualified students regardless of their economic circumstances.
-Sixty-five percent of Vanderbilt undergraduates receive some form of financial assistance.
-The average financial aid award for undergraduates in 2016/2017 was $46,938.
+Opportunity Vanderbilt, Vanderbilt's need-based scholarship program, reflects the belief that a world-class education should be accessible to all qualified students regardless of their economic circumstances.
+Sixty-six percent of Vanderbilt undergraduates receive some form of financial assistance.
+The average financial aid award for undergraduates in 2020-21 was $55,287.

 Vanderbilt makes three commitments to cultivate a community of talented intellectuals from all social, cultural, and economic backgrounds: